- Adobe Premiere Pro User Guide

-By default, Premiere Pro automatically saves your project every 15 minutes and retains the last five versions of the project file on the hard disk.
+By default, Premiere Pro automatically saves your project every five minutes and retains the last twenty project file versions on the hard disk.

 You can revert to a previously saved version at any time.
-Archiving many iterations of a project consumes relatively little disk space because project files are much smaller than source video files.
+Archiving many project iterations consumes relatively little disk space because project files are much smaller than source video files.
 It’s best to save project files to the same drive as your application.
 Archived files are saved in the Premiere Pro Auto-Save folder.